 The household and group quartered survey data will be used to evaluate the travel characteristics and travel patterns of the Region's households.
 Work will begin calibrating and validating the household travel simulation models.
-In addition, Kenosha, Milwaukee, and Racine screenline traffic counts will be conducted during 2011.

-The Commission staff in 2012 will conduct the external travel survey, truck travel survey, and public transit travel survey.
+The Commission staff in 2012 will complete the external vehicle travel survey, truck travel survey, and public transit travel survey.
 The external travel survey will provide information on travel with both ends located outside Southeastern Wisconsin and travel with one end inside Southeastern Wisconsin and the other end outside Southeastern Wisconsin.
-The survey will include external cordon surveys of highway and truck traffic at the boundaries of the Region and also surveys of Amtrak rail passengers, intercity bus and rail passengers, and air carrier passengers.
-The transit travel survey will be conducted as an on-board survey.
-The truck travel survey will be conducted by surveying trucks registered within Southeastern Wisconsin.
+The vehicle external survey will include external cordon surveys of highway and truck traffic at the boundaries of the Region.
+Other external travel surveys completed in 2011 include: Amtrak rail passengers, intercity bus and rail passengers, and air carrier passengers.
+The transit travel survey to be conducted in 2012 will be an on-board survey.
+The truck travel survey to be conducted in 2012 will be a survey of trucks registered within Southeastern Wisconsin.

 Work will include data collection, checking, coding, verification, and validation against travel and traffic counts.
 In 2013, survey coding, verification, validation, and tabulation will be completed, along with the analysis of the travel survey data and its comparison to 1963, 1972, 1991, and 2001 travel survey data.